mafunk92/mafunk92.github.io/about.md

 ![My buddy Nathan(left) and I(right) hiking](/assets/about_img.jpg)

-I am a recent graduate from California State University Stanislaus where I received a B.S. in Business Administration concentration in Accounting and a minor in Computer Science.
+I am a recent graduate from California State University Stanislaus where I received a B.S. in Business Administration with a concentration in Accounting and a minor in Computer Science.
 In the next coming months I will be starting my studying regiment for the CPA exam.